 Survival water purification is one of the most important wilderness skills that we teach at Alderleaf.
 Water makes up more than two thirds of the average person’s body weight.
 It is a vital component of our physiology and even a small amount of water deprivation (also known as dehydration) can be harmful.
 Unfortunately, not all water sources are created equal.
 Lakes, rivers and streams can harbor parasites, bacteria and many other harmful pathogens.
 Agricultural and industrial contaminants can also cause serious health problems and are unfortunately found in more and more water systems worldwide.

 Most people reading this article probably have access to clean, abundant drinking water in the form of faucets, bottled beverages and other forms of infrastructure dependent technologies.
-What would happen to you if you were put into a situation in which could no longer depend on them?
+What would happen to you if you were put into a situation in which you could no longer depend on them?
 Being well versed in survival water purification allows you to find and produce clean, healthy drinking water in a variety of different environments and situations.
 It can literally save your life.

 Within the context of survival water purification, we can divide water sources into three broad categories: surface water, ground water and atmospheric water.
 Surface water includes rivers, streams, lakes, oceans and any other water that is in contact with the ground and exposed to the air for long periods of time.
 Ground water includes springs, seeps and underground aquifers.
 Atmospheric water includes dew, mist, clouds, and all forms of precipitation (rain, snow, hail etc.).
 In a potential survival situation, you may have access to all of these sources or to only one or two of them.

-• Atmospheric water sources are also generally safe to drink.
+• Atmospheric water sources are generally safe to drink.
 When water evaporates from surface sources into the atmosphere it leaves behind all of the potential contaminants it may have had.
 Atmospheric water can be accessed as captured precipitation or as dew found on the leaves of plants or other clean surfaces.

 What makes water unsafe to drink?
 By far the most common way water is rendered unsafe to drink is through fecal contamination.
 Feces (from humans and other animals) can carry many types of harmful bacteria and parasites that use water as a transmission vector.